annickboel/skills/VUE/VUE-Part4.md

 >         The Blog page follows the layout of the Blog feature
 >         A Blog post is accessible through the /blog/post/:id url

+## Step 5: Implement the [User Story] Display the full content of the Blog post
+>
+>     [User story] Display the full content of the Blog post
+>       ID:  US-3
+>       Type: Functional
+>       Description:
+>         As a user of the Blog feature
+>         I want to see the full content of the blog post
+>         So that I can read it
+>       Business rules:
+>         The detailed content of the post will be implemented as a component named BlogPostDetail
+>         The BlogPostDetail will reuse the BlogPost component (in detail mode) to display the following informations: (publication date, tags, title, content, and informations about the author)
+>         The informations about the author will be displayed using a BlogPostAuthor component
+>         The BlogPostAuthor component will display a photo of the author as well as his or her name and company
+>       Acceptance tests:
+>         The BlogPost page displays the relevant informations